Saturday, 28 January 2023

 Here is an example screenshot below

-Open the file config/database.php and make sure you will have the following setting
+Open the file config/database.php and make sure you have the following setting:

 in your database.php file.